shoeffner/mthesis/src/models_and_methods.md

 model coordinate system.
 The eyeball centers, pupil locations in model coordinates, and screen corners in model coordinates can be inserted into
 @eq:matrix-intersection to find $t$ and calculate the gaze points.
-Eventually the gaze points are converted into target coordinates, for example the pixels of the screen.
+Eventually, the gaze points are converted into target coordinates, for example the pixels of the screen.